boychodobrev/http192168/README.md

 https://http192168.com/
-<h1>Server and File Manager for quick and easy file sharing via Wi-Fi and Termux</h1>
+<h1>A server and File Manager for quick and easy file sharing via Wi-Fi and Termux</h1>

 <ol>
 <li>Install Termux from F-Droid</li>